-Tengboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries as well as a spiritual centre of Khumbu region.
+Tengboche Monastery or Thyangboche Monastery (is also known as Dawa Choling Gompa) is one of the biggest monasteries as well as a spiritual centre of Khumbu region.
 Tengboche Monastery is located on a hill at the confluence of the Dudh Kosi and the Imja Khola rivers which in Tengboche village (on the way of the Everest Base Camp Trek) in Khumjung in Khumbu region of eastern part of Nepal and also within Sagarmatha National Park premises.
 Sagarmatha National Park is one of the UNESCO Natural Heritage sites in Nepal.
 Tengboche Monastery is Tibetan Buddhist Monastery of the sherpa peoples and height from sea level is 3867m (12687ft).
 It is also highest monastery placed in Nepal.
 It is built in 1916 by Lama Gulu.
 It is destroyed in 1934 & 1989 by earthquake and fire.
 It is again rebuilt with the help of volunteer by local peoples and international assistance.
 From Tengboche monastery, You can see the panoramic views of the most gorgeous mountains on earth including Ama Dablam (6,812m), Everest (8,848m), Kangtega (6,782m) and Taboche (6,542m).